If Republicans Repeal Obamacare, Will Medicare For All Come Sooner?

 Voters’ anger at this harm, done to millions of Americans, by the Republicans’ repeal of Obamacare might even propel Democrats to regain control of Congress in 2018 and/or 2020 and the Presidency in 2020.

-And given the looming healthcare crisis, it’s not likely that Democrat’s next move would t be to reinstate Obamacare, after it had been torn apart.
+And given the looming healthcare crisis, it’s not likely that Democrats’ next move would be to reinstate Obamacare, after it had been torn apart.
 In that event, the likelihood is that Democrats would at last join the rest of the industrialized world in the fight for true universal healthcare.
 Either incrementally or all at once, Medicare For All will become the default Democratic alternative.

 As Jonathan Chait, a moderate Democratic commentator who has long opposed Medicare For All, recently wrote,